CarawaysClass/carawaysclass.github.io/itse1302/itse1302-syllabus.md

 The consequences for academic dishonesty are determined by the professor, or the professor and academic dean, or the professor and chief student services officer and can include but are not limited to:

 1. Having additional class requirements imposed,
-2. Receiving a grade of zero or “F” for an exam or assignment,
+2. Receiving a grade of zero or "F" for an exam or assignment,
-3. Receiving a grade of “F” for the course,
+3. Receiving a grade of "F" for the course,
 4. Being withdrawn from the course or program,
 5. Being expelled from the college system.